Blog

 Understanding Caregiver Burnout

-Burnout creeps in subtly—fatigue, irritability, or feeling overwhelmed.
+Burnout creeps in subtly, whether through fatigue, irritability, or feeling overwhelmed.
 Left unaddressed, it escalates into emotional distress or physical illness.
 The Family Caregiver Alliance reports that many caregivers experience high stress but delay seeking help.
 Adult daycares counter this by providing structured breaks, allowing caregivers to recharge while their loved ones engage in enriching programs.
 This balance is critical to preventing burnout and sustaining long-term caregiving.

 Raising Awareness Through Outreach